-Ex-Dallas Officer Who Killed Neighbor In Upstairs Apartment Is Found Guilty Of Murder
+Ex-Dallas Officer Who Killed Man In His Own Apartment Is Found Guilty Of Murder

 A Dallas jury has found former police Officer Amber Guyger guilty of murder for fatally shooting a neighbor who lived in the apartment directly above hers last year.
 She had testified that she entered Botham Jean's unit after a long day at work, thinking it was her own home and that he was an intruder.

 The jury took five hours to decide Guyger had committed murder, rather than a lesser charge of manslaughter.
-Jurors will begin considering sentencing options Tuesday afternoon.
+Jurors heard testimony Tuesday afternoon in the sentencing phase of the trial.
+Testimony resumes Wedneday.
 Guyger faces a possible punishment of five to 99 years in prison.

 She is the first Dallas police officer to be convicted of murder since the 1970s.